 Therefore, I can tell you, always check and get a new green book, and never pay in full in advance.

-You will almost always be asked if you want to purchase a maintenance plan from the dealer.
+You will always be asked if you want to purchase a maintenance plan from the dealer.
 Sometimes this isn’t a bad idea; in fine print, the critical part is that you must hit the mileage points.

-Even if you are doing the maintenance yourself or from your favorite shop, staying on the recommended service targets is still a good idea.
+If you are doing the maintenance yourself or from your favorite shop, staying on the recommended service targets is still a good idea.
 Typically a motorbike gets service at these intervals:

 Chain Tension adjustment should be constantly monitored.
 This is somewhat subjective- ask the dealer what is a tolerable amount of slack before you go away onboard the new motorbike.